philip-h/utgclassroom/source/class3/index.md

 }
 {% endcode %}

 Boom!
 That's it!
-I hope you gyus had fun making this game!
+I hope you guys had fun making this game!
 The next game we make will also be a lot of fun!! :D

 ## November 23, 2019